Yoga

 What are the most common styles of yoga practiced today?

 • Bikram: This style is frequently called “hot yoga”.
 Bikram yoga is taught in a very hot room.
 The temperature is 100-110° and the class is about 90 minutes long.
 A series of 26 postures along with breathing exercises are done.
-Both the instruction and style requires discipline because it is both a physically and mentally challenging style of yoga.
+Both the instruction and style require discipline because it is both a physically and mentally challenging style of yoga.
 If you ever take a Bikram class, most likely you will find the students wearing light swim-suit like clothing because it gets really hot.

 • Iyengar: This style of yoga focuses on exact physical alignment.
 Iyengar uses blocks, straps or props making it adaptable to all levels.